2017/18 ICPA Federal Council

 Caroline grew up in Coonamble and went to boarding school before living and working in Europe.
 She came home and worked on CTC (Community Technology Centre) Network which later became the RTC (Rural Transaction Centre) project after successful federal funding application.

-Caroline is currently a recipient of ICPA scholarship for Cert III Teacher support.
+Caroline is currently a recipient of ICPA scholarship for Cert III Teacher support and joined Federal Council at the Alice Springs Federal Conference in 2017.

 Branch: Kindon, QLD